ripple/opensource.ripple.com/docs/xls-38d-cross-chain-bridge/transaction-types/xchainaccountcreatecommit.md

 ---
 # XChainAccountCreateCommit

+This transaction can only be used for XRP-XRP bridges.

-The `XChainAccountCreateCommit` transaction defines a new cross-chain bridge entrance on one of the chains that the bridge connects.
-It includes information about the type of tokens being exchanged.
+The `XChainAccountCreateCommit` transaction creates a new account on one of the chains a bridge connects, which serves as the bridge entrance for that chain.
 To fully set up a bridge, this transaction must be executed on both chains, alongside setting up witness servers.

-The complete production-grade setup would also include a `SignerListSet` transaction on the two door accounts for the witnesses’ signing keys, as well as disabling the door accounts’ master key.
-This would ensure that the funds are truly in control of the witness servers.
+**Warning:** This transaction should only be executed if the witness attestations will be reliably delivered to the destination chain.
+If the signatures aren't delivered, then account creation will be blocked until attestations are received.
+This can be used maliciously; to disable this transaction on XRP-XRP bridges, the bridge's `MinAccountCreateAmount` shouldn't be present.

 ## Example {{currentpage.name}} JSON

+***TODO: Double-check JSON example is up-to-date.***
 ```json
 {
   "Account": "rwEqJ2UaQHe7jihxGqmx6J4xdbGiiyMaGa",